PamirGhimire/visualServoing_ROSProject/README.md

 ### IBVS - Image Based Visual Servoing

-### Comparison of processes & choiches of implementation
+### Comparison of processes & choices of implementation

 ## Getting a template in the Gazebo world